oaltawil/LAPS/README.md

 3.1.
 Use any domain-joined server or workstation and enable the Remote Server Administration Tools Group Policy Management Console feature: [Remote Server Administration Tools for Windows Operating Systems](https://support.microsoft.com/en-us/help/2693643/remote-server-administration-tools-rsat-for-windows-operating-systems)

 3.2.
-If the Group Policy Central Store is not configured for the domain, use any domain-joined server or workstation and install the LAPS "Management Tools\GPO Editor templates" product feature to install the LAPS Administrative Template files locally
+If the Group Policy Central Store is not configured for the domain, install the LAPS "GPO Editor templates" product feature to install the LAPS Administrative Template files locally

 3.3.
 Using the "Group Policy Management Console", create and edit a new Group Policy Object or edit an existing one